Executable-space protection: Windows

+The first implementation of a non-executable stack for Windows (NT 4.0, 2000 and XP) was published by SecureWave via their SecureStack product in 2001, based on the work of PaX.

 Starting with Windows XP Service Pack 2 (2004) and Windows Server 2003 Service Pack 1 (2005), the NX features were implemented for the first time on the x86 architecture.
 Executable space protection on Windows is called "Data Execution Prevention" (DEP).

 Under Windows XP or Server 2003 NX protection was used on critical Windows services exclusively by default.
 If the x86 processor supported this feature in hardware, then the NX features were turned on automatically in Windows XP/Server 2003 by default.
 If the feature was not supported by the x86 processor, then no protection was given.

 Early implementations of DEP provided no address space layout randomization (ASLR), which allowed potential return-to-libc attacks that could have been feasibly used to disable DEP during an attack.
 The PaX documentation elaborates on why ASLR is necessary; a proof-of-concept was produced detailing a method by which DEP could be circumvented in the absence of ASLR.
 It may be possible to develop a successful attack if the address of prepared data such as corrupted images or MP3s can be known by the attacker.

 Microsoft added ASLR functionality in Windows Vista and Windows Server 2008.
 On this platform, DEP is implemented through the automatic use of PAE kernel in 32-bit Windows and the native support on 64-bit kernels.
 Windows Vista DEP works by marking certain parts of memory as being intended to hold only data, which the NX or XD bit enabled processor then understands as non-executable.
 In Windows, from version Vista, whether DEP is enabled or disabled for a particular process can be viewed on the Processes/Details tab in the Windows Task Manager.